ThatOpen/engine_web-ifc/README.md

 Run `npm run setup-env` whenever you open a new terminal, this will set up the required emscripten environment variables for you to compile code.

-Run `npm run build-release` to build a release version of the wasm binary and the accompanying web-ifc api.
+Run `npm run build-release-all` to build a release version of the wasm binary and the accompanying web-ifc api.
 It will be placed in `./dist`.

 Run `npm run dev` to launch a development server with a basic ifc file viewer.

-### Stand alone C++ executable
+## Stand alone C++

-Compiling the library to a standalone executable requires use of CMAKE.
-For visual studio code, the easiest way is by installing [cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

-## Using the library as a C++ dependency

-The library is header only, the files in `web-ifc-cpp` can be trivially included in any project.
-The library depends on [GLM](https://github.com/g-truc/glm) and [earcut](https://github.com/mapbox/earcut.hpp).
+Although the primary focus of the library is to be used through WebAssembly in the browser/nodejs, the project can be used stand-alone as a c++ library or executable.
+See [here](https://github.com/tomvandig/web-ifc/blob/main/src/wasm/web-ifc-test.cpp) for a simple entry point to get started.

-# Contributing
+## Contributing

 Want to help out?
 Great!